AutocorrectGuy/inksprinters-2/README.md

 # 🌐 Web Practice Playground

 This is a webpage I built to practice coding and to solve some real-world issues I’ve encountered at work.
-It started as an experimental playground and quickly turned into a small toolkit of useful, browser-based tools — no backend, no installs.
+It started as an experimental playground and quickly turned into a small toolkit of useful, browser-based tools that I even by myself sometimes use at work.

 ---